 So how can you super-charge your presenting ability and get you and your ideas noticed?

-There’s no doubt that terrific books have been written on the matter, and of course there are countless courses you can do – including ours.
-But if time is not something you have a lot of, here is a very quick primer on 6 things you should avoid saying for greater presentation success.
+There’s no doubt that terrific books have been written on the matter, and of course there are countless courses you can do – including our range of programmes.
+But if time is not something you have a lot of, here is a very quick primer on six things you should avoid saying for greater presentation success.

 1. Avoid starting your presentation with ‘Hello and thank you so much for your time.